planeplotter

 Why does the aircraft symbol change between an aircraft and a triangle?

-What are the three numbers on the right-hand side of the status bar?
+What are the four numbers on the right-hand side of the status bar?

 How can I use flags with Plane Plotter?